conda-forge/conda-forge.github.io/newsfeed/demo/announcements.rst

    - Our packages now build against NETLIB’s reference implementation.
    - You as a user can now choose the implementation available at runtime.

-  For more information please refer to the :ref:`documentation <knowledge:blas>`.
+  For more information please refer to the.

 :2019-01-22: It has happened!
 Conda-forge has migrated to the latest compilers 🎉.